5 Ridiculously Tiny RVs From Around The Globe

 The exterior resembles a tiny version of a Class B camper.
 With convertible furniture and pop-up roofs, they have surprisingly large interiors and can sleep up to four people.
 Tentmushi Mini Campers come fully equipped and fully mobile.

 The QTvan, available for $8,800, was designed in the UK for local trips, eco-friendly camping, and staying the night in royal parade queues.
-It can be towed by a mobility scooter or bicycle, making it one of the slowest-moving campers, but also one of the cheapest to operate.
+The tiny RV can be towed by a mobility scooter or bicycle, making it one of the slowest-moving campers, but also one of the cheapest to operate.

 Each camper contains a small television, a radio, a small bed, a drink tray, and a shelf.
 Other add-ons are on sale as well for separate purchase.

 The DROPLET is a Canadian teardrop trailer inspired by Scandinavian design, available to purchase for $17,950.00.
 It features a simple exterior and cozy sleeping quarters, complete with a queen-size mattress, cabinets, shelves, and LED lamps.

 A large window also spans the front of the trailer, ideal for stargazing.
 The back opens to reveal a kitchen with a small fridge, a sink, and a propane stove.
 Conveniently, the DROPLET’s small frame allows most cars to tow it.

 Designed in Germany, the Sealander is a $17,000 tiny RV trailer/pleasure boat combo.
 With its unique design and dual functions, it is the perfect travel companion.